My cat is constantly sneezing. What to do?

 obvious cause of sneezing in domestic cats.

 A simple irritation in a cat's nose, such as dust or a mild chemical irritant, can cause a reflex sneeze.
 Remember the animated cat Tom, who sneezes whenever he inhales some pepper.
 This type of sneezing is not much different from scratching, tickling or itching.
-In such a situation, there is no need to worry.
+In such a situation, there is no need to worry. - Respiratory infections.

 Another common cause of sneezing is due to a respiratory infection, most often a viral or bacterial infection.
 It's true, our pets can catch colds too!
 Possible infections include: Herpes virus Calicivirus Chlamydial infections Bacterial infections such as mycoplasma Less common are fungal infections that can also cause frontal sinus disease, which often leads to a sore nose.
 Viral respiratory infections may be accompanied by a cough and, more often, excessive inflammation, redness, or discharge that accumulates in the eyes.
-In this case, the respiratory disease is complicated by conjunctivitis.
+In this case, the respiratory disease is complicated by conjunctivitis. - Chemical irritants to the nasal cavity.

 Sometimes toxic substances or chemical fumes associated with various solvents can cause inflammation of the linings of the nose and sinuses.
 Sneezing is the body's way of ridding itself of this irritation.
 Some cats may also be sensitive to inhaled tobacco smoke, perfumes, and various chemicals.
-Small pets are also susceptible to secondhand smoke.
+Small pets are also susceptible to secondhand smoke. - Foreign bodies.

 Foreign objects in the nasal cavity, such as blades of grass or spiky spikelets, can penetrate the nasal cavity.
-Firstly, it is an irritation, and if the object is not removed from the nasal cavity during the sneezing process, there is a possibility of infection.
+Firstly, it is an irritation, and if the object is not removed from the nasal cavity during the sneezing process, there is a possibility of infection. - Dental diseases.

 Dental disease can also cause sneezing, especially when an infection develops in the area of the roots of the teeth.
-Dental infections in cats can allow bacteria to colonize the sinuses, resulting in inflammation of the nasal cavity and subsequent sneezing by the animal.
+Dental infections in cats can allow bacteria to colonize the sinuses, resulting in inflammation of the nasal cavity and subsequent sneezing by the animal. - Allergy to pollen.

-Allergies to pollen are much less common in cats than in people, but are not uncommon.
+Allergies to pollen are much less common in cats than in people, but are not uncommon. - Intranasal vaccines.

 Vaccines that are designed to fight respiratory infections are given intranasally and often cause sneezing for several days after they are given.
 The sneezing usually lasts only a few days and goes away on its own without requiring any treatment.